Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrStorageClassification.md

 ```

 ### -FriendlyName
-Specifies the friendly name of the storage classification that this cmdlet gets.
+Specifies the friendly name of the storage classification object to get.

 ```yaml
 Type: String